acli/new_clock/doc/CHIMES.md

 The Whittington chimes actually has nothing to do with Whittington.
 According to Wilson (2005, 2006),
-the melody dates from at least the 1700’s and was originally called simply the “chime on 8 bells”, even though it was originally a 6-bell chime
+the melody was originally called simply the “chime on 8 bells”, even though it was originally a 6-bell chime
-(actual composition since lost).
+(actual composition lost).
 The name “Whittington” only started to take off around 1900.
-An 11-bell version, later composed specifically for St Mary Le Bow, can be found in Starmer (1907, p.
+An 11-bell version, later composed specifically for St Mary Le Bow, is described by Starmer (1907, p.
 5).

 Chime melody notation
 =====================